 PhotoBulk has the least features and actions of the apps in this batch processing section, but that simplicity also makes it very quick and easy to use and therefore something I often find myself reaching for if I just need to very quickly convert images from PNG to JPG or resize them.
 It’s basically a drop panel with sections for watermarking, resizing, optimizing, and renaming.
 Mac only / Paid.
 I have a review of PhotoBulk posted separately.

 Most of the options on this page are designed for individual users.
-But there’s also another class of digital asset management options designed for team access.
+But there’s also another class of digital asset management options designed for team access and collaboration.

 Most of these are enterprise-level apps and come with enterprise-level prices, so they aren’t well suited to individual photographers.
 But those working in a studio environment will likely appreciate the added features.